Good Sensory Learning Blog

 Posted by Erica Warren on

-For many students writing can be an overwhelming, taxing chore.
-In order to be proficient, students must be able to manage multiple tasks at one time, and to juggle these responsibilities, the following skill must be developed to near automaticity: 1.
+For many students, writing can be an overwhelming, taxing chore.
+To be proficient, students must be able to manage multiple tasks at one time, and to juggle these responsibilities, the following skill must be developed to near automaticity: 1.
 Conjuring up and organizing ideas.
 2. Understanding and being able to implement basic grammar and sentence structure.
 3. Recording words through legible penmanship or proficient typing.
 4. Comprehending and utilizing various literacy devices.
 5. Knowing how to spell.
 If a student struggles with any of the above tasks, their writing will likely suffer.
-How Can Students Develop the Needed Skills...
+How Can Students Develop the Needed Skills for Automaticity? ...